Nanue Falls

 Hiking along the stream is not a good idea because the boulders are slippery and there is always the danger of flash floods (sudden floods that can sweep you off your feet and injure you).
 So it is best to just view the stream and waterfall from the Nanue Stream bridge on Old Mamalahoa Highway (the name "Nanue" is etched into the stone bridge).

-• Best be seen from the Nanue Stream bridge
+- Scenic roadside view: The lower falls can be viewed from the Nanue Stream bridge